MEbiz Real Estate Insider – Real Estate Magic: Memos of Lease

 - They are unnecessary if your lease terms are less than two years

 - Always have the landlord sign.
-Have their signature acknowledged by a notary or Maine lawyer (if you have more than one landlord, only one must sign).
+Have their signature acknowledged by a notary or ME lawyer (if you have more than one landlord, only one must sign).

 - Tenants need not sign a memo of lease